raghadalyan/Kitchenbuilder/README.md

 - `EditSketchDim_IModel.cs`: Edits a specific SolidWorks sketch dimension by name and value
 - `Show_Bodies_In_Sld_IModel.cs`: Makes specific SolidWorks bodies visible by name
 - `Hide_Bodies_In_Sld_IModel.cs`: Hides specific SolidWorks bodies by name
 - `SaveImgs.cs`: Saves multiple standard view images (top, front, right, isometric) of the model to a folder

+---
+##  License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.